-Atawhai Rest Home aims to provide a restraint-free environment.
+Eversley Rest Home aims to provide a restraint-free environment.
 This is supported by the governing body and the organisation's policies and procedures.
-No restraints were in use on the day of audit.
+There was one resident using restraints on the day of audit.
 The organisation has comprehensive assessment, approval, monitoring and review processes in place, if a restraint was required by a resident.
 A registered nurse is the nominated restraint coordinator for the facility.
-Staff interviewed demonstrated a sound knowledge and understanding of providing least restrictive practice, de-escalation techniques and alternative interventions to restraint.
+Staff interviewed demonstrated a sound knowledge and understanding of providing the least restrictive practice, de-escalation techniques and alternative interventions to restraint.